2021 Census overview

 Australia’s next national Census will be held on Tuesday 10 August 2021.

-It’s a snapshot of who we are and tells the story of how we are changing.
+The Census is a snapshot of who we are and tells the story of how we are changing.

 Census data is used to inform important decisions about transport, schools, health care, infrastructure and business.
 It also helps plan local services for individuals, families and communities.